ratfishes/ratfishes.github.io/_posts/2017-04-09-headwinds-and-tailwinds.md

   [^1]: at the recommendation of a [tweet](https://twitter.com/maxcroser/status/851127965970821120) by Max Rosner

   [^2]: We should not be tricked into thinking this is the inevitable progress of humanity: history has been erratic and uncertain in stepping forward.
-I'm interested in learning and writing more about this if I get the chance
+I'm interested in learning and writing more about this if I get the chance.